stathpale/ALDC_EKG/README.md

 C implementation

-This implementation of the ALEKGC-DRalgorithm is part of an already completed and evaluated study. https://nemertes.lis.upatras.gr/jspui/handle/10889/12953
+This implementation of the ALEKGC-DR algorithm is part of an already completed and evaluated study. https://nemertes.lis.upatras.gr/jspui/handle/10889/12953